 Why Hotel AP Is Different

-Hotel accounts payable is a complex operation to manage.
+Hotel accounts payable (AP) is a complex operation to manage.
 As with any process that takes place in a business with multiple locations, hundreds of staff members, difficult-to-predict revenue, and more than one set of books under one roof — things can get challenging.
 Luckily, hotel AP automation is here to help.

 Hotels purchase goods and services from one of the most diverse sets of vendors imaginable: everything from food distributors to landscaping professionals, from travel to live acts.
 Keeping it all organized requires technology built to handle the rigors of hospitality.
 It requires hotel AP automation.